goong-io/goong-map-react/examples/get-started/classic/README.md

-# react-map-gl Example Using React Class Component
+# @goongmaps/goong-map-react Example Using React Class Component

-This example shows a minimal app configuration to use react-map-gl with a React class component.
+This example shows a minimal app configuration to use `@goongmaps/goong-map-react` with a React class component.

 ## Usage